Saudis say Iran deal can lead to wider nuclear solution

-RIYADH Saudi Arabia and other Gulf Arab states, despite their mistrust of Iran, gave a qualified welcome on Monday to Tehran's interim deal with world powers over its disputed nuclear programme.
+RIYADH Saudi Arabia and other Gulf Arab states, despite their mistrust of Iran, gave a qualified welcome on Monday to Tehran's interim deal with world powers over its disputed nuclear program.

 U.S.-allied Saudi Arabia, locked in a struggle with Iran for influence across the Middle East, is worried that its adversary is secretly seeking atomic weapons, a charge Tehran denies.

-"If there was goodwill, this agreement could represent a preliminary step towards a comprehensive solution to the Iranian nuclear programme," Saudi Arabia's cabinet said in a statement carried by state news agency SPA.
+"If there was goodwill, this agreement could represent a preliminary step towards a comprehensive solution to the Iranian nuclear program," Saudi Arabia's cabinet said in a statement carried by state news agency SPA.

 The kingdom said it hoped further steps would follow that would guarantee the rights of all states in the region to peaceful nuclear energy.

-Earlier, Qatar and Kuwait came out in favour of the deal struck on Sunday after marathon talks in Geneva, saying they hoped it would help to preserve regional stability and security.
+Earlier, Qatar and Kuwait came out in favor of the deal struck on Sunday after marathon talks in Geneva, saying they hoped it would help to preserve regional stability and security.

 Israel condemned the agreement between Iran and world powers as a historic mistake that left the production of atomic weapons within Tehran's reach, and said it would not be bound by it.